Hi-Hog has developed a safe and reliable bison handling system based on decades of experience and feedback from bison

 The width and length of the alley sections depends on the number of animals you are processing at one time.
 Working small groups of bison quickly will minimize bison stress and increase overall efficiency.

-The Entry alley, Box alley and Funnel Alleys are created by combining a range of Hi-Hog panels and gates designed for bison.
+The Entry alley, Box alley and Funnel alleys are created by combining a range of Hi-Hog bison panels and bison gates.
 Hi-Hog's panels all use the same modular connector system to allow flexibility when combining different panel styles.

 - 70.5” high Heavy Duty Gates – 7 Bar